-On 7 and 8 March 2020, over 200 students between the ages of 14 and 23, from all over Belgium, gathered in Brussels for the annual PeaceJam Youth Leadership Conference with a focus on Social Justice and Sustainable Development.
+On 7 and 8 March 2020, 287 students between the ages of 14 and 23, from all over Belgium, gathered in Brussels for the annual PeaceJam Youth Leadership Conference with a focus on Social Justice and Sustainable Development.

 The conference organised in partnership with the universities KU Leuven, VUB, ULB, UCL as well as Education pour la Paix and the European Peer Training Organisation, offered an opportunity for youngsters to meet the Nobel Peace Prize winner Rigoberta Menchú Tum.
 A human rights activist from Guatemala, Rigoberta Menchú, won the prize in 1992, for her continuing commitment to the rights of the indigenous peoples of Guatemala during and after the Guatemalan Civil War (1960-1996), and for internationally promoting the rights of the indigenous peoples of Guatemala.